Philipp-Sc/cosmos-rust-bot/README.md

 ### Step 1: Build

+> Tested on Linux.
-> Tested on Linux, if you have issues on macOS or Windows please let me know.
+> Tested on Windows Subsystem for Linux / Ubuntu.

 **Install Rust**